albertalvin8080/Spring-Boot-Essentials-2/README.md

 http://localhost:3000
 ```

-You can use them to see metadata related to the Spring app.
+You can use them to see metadata related to the running Spring app.